 Hello 2012 Annual Conference presenters!
 You have a wonderful opportunity to share more about your ministry during the 2012 Annual Conference Session.
 To take full advantage of this, take a look at these helpful presenting tips.
 If you have any questions, or would like to receive more information about good presentation suggestions, please contact the Conference Communications Office.

 Please try to have your report coincide with the 2012 Annual Conference Session theme, Seeing the World Through the Waters of Baptism.
-Click here for an explanation of the theme to help you better plan.

 Believe it or not, it is not uncommon for some presenters to wait the week prior to conference to begin to think about their message.
 Try not to let this be you!
 You certainly take the ministry in which you are reporting about seriously, so honor that by giving yourself some time to really think about what you are going to communicate.
 If you need someone to bounce ideas off of, contact the Conference Communications Office to listen to your ideas.
 We are happy to do it.